aniskhan25/LUMI-AI-Guide/3-file-formats/README.md

 ```bash
 mksquashfs ILSVRC/ imagenet.squashfs
 ```
 Then the `.squashfs` file is ready to be transferred to LUMI.
-This can be done in a variety of ways as seen in the [LUMI documentation](https://docs.lumi-supercomputer.eu/firststeps/movingdata/), where for this purpose `rsync` is particularly useful with the flags `--partial` and `--progress --stats` to keep partial transfers and display detailed transfer progress stats of the large single file.
+This can be done in a variety of ways as seen in the [LUMI documentation](https://docs.lumi-supercomputer.eu/firststeps/movingdata/).
+For this purpose `rsync` is particularly useful.
+Use the flags `--partial` and `--progress --stats` to preserve partial transfers and display detailed progress statistics for the large file.

 ### Running PyTorch
 Running PyTorch with data stored in the `squashfs` file format is particularly simple because we are already utilizing containers which were introduced in chapter [Setting up your own environment](https://github.com/Lumi-supercomputer/LUMI-AI-Guide/tree/main/2-setting-up-environment#readme).
 The singularity container supports [mounting](https://docs.sylabs.io/guides/3.7/user-guide/bind_paths_and_mounts.html#squashfs-image-files) the `squashfs` file directly into the file system when running the container,